 To gain even more health benefits, the US Department of Health and Human Services recommends these weekly goals:

-- 300 minutes of moderate-intensity exercise along with two or more days of strength training
+- 300 minutes of moderate-intensity exercise along with 2 or more days of strength training

 - Or, 150 minutes of vigorous-intensity exercise and strength training

 - Or, a combination of moderate- and vigorous-intensity exercises and strength-training

 Remember that it is okay if you exercise for just 10 minutes at a time, then work you way up to your goal.
 The key is to do it safely.

 Include these exercises in your weekly routine:

 Aerobic exercise is anything that causes an increase in the overall activity of your cardiovascular system for a sustained period.
 Over time, aerobic activity conditions your body in general, and your heart and lungs in particular, to be able to perform a greater amount of work with less effort.

 Even minimal increases in aerobic activity can be beneficial, but try to reach the goals mentioned above.
 The best approach would be to try to exercise every day.